Which DDR4 and DDR5 memory to use with an Intel 13th-gen CPU

-That’s not particularly helpful if you’re building an AMD Socket AM5 system, where DDR5 is your only option, but Raptor Lake continues what Intel started with Alder Lake, with support for both DDR4 and DDR5 memory on the Intel 13th-gen platform.
+That’s not particularly helpful if you’re building an AMD AM5 system, where DDR5 is your only option, but Raptor Lake continues what Intel started with Alder Lake, with support for both DDR4 and DDR5 memory on the Intel 13th gen platform.
+Not only that, but it’s also looking increasingly likely that Intel 14th gen CPUs, such as the Core i7-14700K, will also support DDR4 and DDR5 RAM.

 At Custom PC, we’ve been reviewing the latest PC hardware since 2003, and we’ve tested and overclocked hundreds of kits, going right back to the original DDR era.
 We run a number of application and gaming benchmarks to assess performance, and also test gaming performance in Far Cry 6.
 For more information, check out our How we test page.

-We’ve used two popular speeds of DDR5 memory, as well as a 3600MHz kit of DDR4 memory, with an Intel Core i9-13900K test CPU, to see what you can gain from using faster memory in an Intel 13th-gen system, and to see if DDR5 RAM is really worth the extra cost.
+We’ve used two popular speeds of DDR5 memory, as well as a 3600MHz kit of DDR4 memory, with an Intel Core i9-13900K test CPU, to see what you can gain from using faster memory in an Intel 13th gen system, and to see if DDR5 RAM is really worth the extra cost over DDR4.

 Intel Raptor Lake Memory GIMP and Handbrake performance